bmanders716/bmanders716.github.io/cookbook.md

 Plain Cold Cabinet Pudding.

 _Ingredients_--1 tablespoonful of flour.
-               1Ω tablespoonful of arrowroot.
+               1Ì†¥ablespoonful of arrowroot.
                1 wineglass of sherry.
                A few raisins.
                3 stale sponge cakes.
                1 pint of milk.
-               2†oz. of sugar.
+               2‡Ø∫. of sugar.

 _Method._--Put the milk to boil with the sugar.